 When deciding if the Airbnb management fees that you are about to pay are worth it, ask yourself these two questions:

-It’s crucial to shop around and get quotes from a number of small and big property managers.
+Value Assessment: Is this property manager offering me the best value for money in the area?
+It's crucial to shop around and get quotes from a number of small and big property managers.
 This will allow you to compare and contrast the services they cover and the fees they charge in order to select the best value for money.

+ROI Analysis: Does the expected boost in revenue compensate for the management fees?
 Most good Airbnb management companies give you an estimate of the increase in rental income you can expect once you hire them.
-Compare this to the monthly fees you’ll have to pay.
+Compare this to the monthly fees you'll have to pay.
 If you gain more than what you will need to pay, the management fees are worth it as they will give you access to passive real estate investing.

 Takeaway

 In the US market, Airbnb management fees start at 10% (for half-service) and reach 40% (for full-service), with some companies charging additional fees for various extra services.
 The main factors that affect the fee structure include the company, the covered services, the market, the property type and size, the rental duration, and the contract duration.
-In most cases, working with a professional property manager is totally worth it as property owners benefit from enhanced passive income.